Dimer models and the special McKay correspondence: Description of the algorithm

-Let $G = (B, W, E)$ be a consistent dimer model on the 2-torus $T$ and $D$ be a corner perfect matching.
-The algorithm to remove the vertex of the lattice polygon corresponding to $D$ is the following:
+Let $G = (B, W, E)$ be a consistent dimer model.
+The algorithm to remove the corner $\frakc$ from the characteristic polygon $\Delta$ is the following:

-\begin{enumerate} \item Choose a pair of zig-zag paths with adjacent slopes, corresponding to the edges of the Newton polygon of the characteristic polynomial of $G$, incident to the height change of $D$. \item The pair of zig-zag paths chosen above divides $T$ into large hexagons.
-Choose an identification of the resulting honeycomb lattice with the McKay quiver for a finite small group $ G \subset \GL_2(\bC) \subset \SL_3(\bC) $ by choosing the large hexagon corresponding to the trivial representation. \item Remove the edges of the dimer corresponding to the arrows of the quiver going from the sources of the large hexagons corresponding to special representations to the sinks of the adjacent large hexagons related by ``multiplication by $z$''. \end{enumerate}
+\begin{enumerate} \item[0.]
+Remove all divalent nodes.
+This step in fact is not necessary but simplifies the exposition below. \item Choose a pair of zigzag paths with adjacent slopes corresponding to the corner $\frakc$. \item Choose an identification of the resulting large hexagons with vertices of the McKay quiver for a finite small abelian group $ A \subset \GL_2(\bC) \subset \SL_3(\bC) $ by choosing the large hexagon corresponding to the trivial representation. \item Remove the edges of the dimer corresponding to the arrows of the quiver going from the sources of the large hexagons corresponding to special representations to the sinks of the adjacent large hexagons related by ``multiplication by $z$''. \end{enumerate}

-In terms of the quiver, the above operation corresponds either to merging sources of special large hexagons with the sinks of adjacent large hexagons along the arrows corresponding to ``multiplication by $z$'', or to adding inverse to such arrows.
-The former point of view will be used in section \ref{sc:preservation-of-consistency} to prove the preservation of the consistency under this operation, and the latter point of view will be used in sections \ref{sc:tilting-G-Hilb}, \ref{sc:surj-G-Hilb}, \ref{sc:tilting-general}, and \ref{sc:surj-general} to prove the derived equivalence inductively.
+One has a choice in Steps \ref{st:zigzag} and \ref{st:origin}, and the result of the operation depends on this choice.
+See Section \ref{ss:algorithm_examples} below for examples.